FREVA-CLINT/freva/docs/source/index.rst

 - quickly and intuitively search for data stored at typical data centers that host many datasets.
-- provide and apply data analysis tools to and from other researchers in a reproducible manner.
+- provide a common interface of user defined data analysis tools and apply them reproducibly.

 Data analysis is realised by user developed data analysis plugins.
 These plugins are code agnostic, meaning that users don't have to rewrite the core of their